Neil Mottram

 After winning a title with the Melbourne Tigers in 2006 Mottram received a offer to play in Italy with Fabriano where he averaged 4.9 points and 5.2 rebounds for the season.

-After finishing up his NBL career in 2008 Mottram spent two seasons in Sweden to finish his basketball career.
-He played with Gothia Basket in 2009/10 where he averaged 8.4 points and 7.3 rebounds per game.
-His best game came in a 64-68 loss to Uppsala Basket where he recorded 19 points and 9 rebounds.
+After finishing up his NBL career in 2008 Mottram joined Gothia Basket for the 2009–10 Swedish Basketligan season and averaged 8.4 points and 7.3 rebounds per game, with his best game coming in a 64–68 loss to Uppsala Basket where he recorded 19 points and 9 rebounds.

 Whilst we try to source as much information as we can for every player who has ever played in the NBL some information on a player profile may be missing.
 If you have additional information on a player you'd like us to add to a profile, please send it to us using the enquiry form below.